marklindsey11/hashgraph/mainnet/nodes/consensus-nodes/node-requirements/README.md

 ```

 {% hint style="warning" %}
-External access from hgcadmin will not be required for ongoing production\(mainnet\).
-This is temporary to be able to update the configuration of the nodes to support new members and features during the testing and initial production deployment phase.
+External SSH access from hgcadmin will not be required for ongoing production\(mainnet\).
+This is temporary to allow for configuration of the nodes to support new members and features during the testing and initial production deployment phases.
 {% endhint %}

 Once the hardware with base O/S is deployed, please email \(devops@hedera.com\) us the following